 After college, I worked for a variety of tech companies.
 Most notably, when I worked at Citrix Online (formerly ExpertCity), I got the chance to work with some of my heroes from MetaCreations (one of my favorite software companies of all time.)
 In particular, the lessons that Darin Sullivan taught me in UI/UX design have stuck with me to this day.

-At the same time, I pursued music with my band, Backmask.
+At the same time, I pursued music with my (now defunct) band, Backmask.
 By 2005, I began creating convolution impulse responses of guitar speaker cabinets to get guitar tones direct without bothering my neighbors.
 A small community of enthusiasts had assembled online, and I contributed some IRs to this community.
 What dawned on me, though, was that none of these IRs were being done in pro studios, and that there weren’t enough of them to get a truly diverse array of tones.
 I toyed with the idea of creating a big library of impulse responses in a pro studio, but I didn’t get around to it until 2008…

 Fast forward to 2011, and Recabinet evolved from a content library into actual software, which required me to spend a couple of years learning a variety of new skills to make possible.
 At that point, everything I’ve pursued in my life so far, from music performance and production to web development to audio DSP to 3D graphics to UI/UX design, had fully converged into a cohesive totality, and the business began to expand.
 I never imagined myself starting a software company, but in retrospect it makes complete sense, and I’m very happy to be doing this for the long haul.